potatopplking/pathfinding_demo/README.md

 Contains the same demo as the standalone script and some notes.
 To run, either run your own Jupyter Lab, or use the [official website](https://jupyter.org/try-jupyter/lab/):

-* click the icon "Upload files"
+* click the icon "Upload files" (on the top of left sidebar)
 * select pathfinding_demo.ipynb
-* file should be now visible in the left bar.
+* file should be now visible in the left sidebar.
 Double-click it and confirm default kernel selection
 * run all the cells one by one (play button on the top) or run all of at once using menu "Run -> Run All Cells"

 ## TODO